ResearchComputingServices/parallel-computing/_episodes/05-matlab-intro.md

 ![Example of Sliced Variable](../fig/parfor_classification_sliced.svg)

-The indexing into a sliced variable must be kept simple, so that Matlab can be assured that each loop iteration is indeed writing values to distinct locations.
-Matlab gives each worker just its slice of the variable, so that the entire variable does not need to be shared, which saves some time and memory.
+The indexing into a sliced variable must be kept simple, so that MATLAB can be assured that each loop iteration is indeed writing values to distinct locations.
+MATLAB gives each worker just its slice of the variable, so that the entire variable does not need to be shared, which saves some time and memory.

 ### Broadcast Variables